andvarienterprises/www.strategichopes.co/content/profile.md

 I hold a B.Sc. in Computer Applications from [DCU](https://www.dcu.ie), and a Profesional Diploma in Coaching and Mentoring from [Kingstown College](https://www.kingstowncollege.ie/).

+I maintain a more complete profle with publications and so on at my [Personal Log](https://log.andvari.net/pages/about.html).

 ### Experience and Interests

 Everyone with 20 years or so of experience has a long bullet-point list of impressive-sounding achievements.
 Now that we've dispensed with that formality, I can set out my background and how that has evolved my [coaching approach](/coachingapproach).